The aquarium features 160 species of fish from around the world including:

 It's fun to watch the fish in their own little world.
 You'll see fish sticking close together like high school cliques and sting rays brushing up against each other as they glide and flap their fins.
 Some fish, like the sting ray and leopard shark, like to hang out on the aquarium floor.
 This is a sight to see since we're so used to seeing fish on the go.

-It's easy to lose track of time just by watching the sea creatures.
-Fortunately, there are comfortable benches outside the Mermaid Cafe and Lounge.
-While you're in the area, make sure to check out the mermaid art gallery.
+While you're in the area, make sure to check out the mermaid art gallery outside the Mermaid Cafe and Lounge.
 All art is available for sale and can even be shipped out of state.

 After visiting this aquarium, you may find yourself humming Ariel's "Part of Your World" and Sebastian's "Under the Sea."
 And maybe - just maybe - you'll be inspired to scuba dive.